 It’s now 7 in the evening.

 I translate the error code from Dutch to English using Google Translate and it says it’s a “water intake error.”
 Not enough pressure, apparently.
 The needle needs to be in the green zone — above 1.0bar.
-We mention it to our neighbor.
-He comes up, looks at the setup and tells me that the sump needs water, adding that it could also be potentially clogged.
+We mention it to our neighbour.
+He comes up, looks at the set-up and tells me that the sump needs water, adding that it could also be potentially clogged.
 Together, we unscrew those odd-looking closure valves and pump water into the sump, which looks like an LPG gas cylinder, and which is why wife and I didn’t touch it in the first place.
 With the refill, the code changes automatically, boiler’s familiar sound is back on.
 We’re relieved; thank Eric for saving us from cold.
 All is well again.

 It happens about twice a year, we’re told, possibly due to differential temperatures leading to vaporization of water from the sump.
 We now know what to do the next time around.